open-telemetry/opentelemetry-collector-contrib/docs/types/field.md

 ## Fields

-_Fields_ are the primary way to tell stanza which values of an entry to use in its operators.
-Most often, these will be things like fields to parse for a parser operator, or the field to write a new value to.
+A _Field_ is a reference to a value in a log [entry](/docs/types/field.md).

+Many [operators](/docs/operators/README.md) use fields in their configurations.
+For example, parsers use fields to specify which value to parse and where to write a new value.

 Fields are `.`-delimited strings which allow you to select labels or records on the entry.

-Fields can currently be used to select labels, values on a record, or resource values.
+Fields can be used to select record, resource, or label values.
+For values on the record, use the prefix `$record` such as `$record.my_value`.
 To select a label, prefix your field with `$label` such as with `$label.my_label`.
-For values on the record, use the prefix `$record` such as `$record.my_value`.
 For resource values, use the prefix `$resource`.

-If a key contains a dot in it, a field can alternatively use bracket syntax for traversing through a map.
+If a field contains a dot in it, a field can alternatively use bracket syntax for traversing through a map.
 For example, to select the key `k8s.cluster.name` on the entry's record, you can use the field `$record["k8s.cluster.name"]`.

 Record fields can be nested arbitrarily deeply, such as `$record.my_value.my_nested_value`.

-If a field does not start with either `$label` or `$record`, `$record` is assumed.
+If a field does not start with `$resource`, `$label`, or `$record`, then `$record` is assumed.
 For example, `my_value` is equivalent to `$record.my_value`.

 ## Examples

-Using fields with the restructure operator.
+#### Using fields with the restructure operator.

 Config:
 ```yaml